Säkkijärven polkka

-Säkkijärven polkka ([ˈsækːiˌjærʋen ˈpolkːɑ]; "the Säkkijärvi polkka"), also called the "Karelian-Finnish polkka," is a well-known folk tune from Finland that is very popular with Finnish accordionists.
-It was especially popularized by Viljo "Vili" Vesterinen (1907–1961).
-The tune was first recorded in Säkkijärvi (now Kondratyevo in the Leningrad Oblast, Russia), and the lyrics sometimes sung with the tune, stating that while Säkkijärvi itself might have been lost (ceded to the Soviet Union in 1940), the Finns at least still had the polkka.
+Säkkijärven polkka ([ˈsækːiˌjærʋen ˈpolkːɑ]; "the Säkkijärvi polka") is a well-known folk tune from Finland that is very popular with Finnish accordionists.
+It was popularized by Viljo "Vili" Vesterinen (1907–1961).
+The first record of the existence of the tune is from Säkkijärvi (now Kondrat'evo in Leningrad Oblast).
 Most famous and historical is the recording made on June 17, 1939 with former members of the Dallapé Orchestra.
 The recording took place in the ballroom of the German school in Helsinki.
-The recording became not only the savior of Viipuri, but also the most famous performance of all time of the Säkkijärvi polkka.
+The recording became the most famous performance of the Säkkijärven polkka.

+The tune was famously used in the Continuation War as a countermeasure against mines left by the Soviet army that would have been triggered by a specific chord sequence on a specific communication channel.

 History

-This polka's melody had been played at least as early as the end of the 19th century in Karelia, when it didn't have a name yet.
+This polka's melody had been played at least as early as the end of the 19th century in Southern Karelia, when it had not yet been named.
 From there it caught on in the repertoire of many accordion players of that time.
-Polka had been played mostly by the pelimanni from Säkkijärvi "since I could remember", and the song got the name Säkkijärvi polka from this.
+The polka had been played mostly by the pelimanni from Säkkijärvi "since I could remember", and the song got the name Säkkijärven polka from this.
 The melody has similarities to some western Russian and Polish tanhu tunes.
 "The church musician Primus Leppänen (1872–1934), who was the cantor of Säkkijärvi, wrote the polka notes on paper, dutifully marking it as a folk tune.
 He meant an orchestra piece with his polka notes, but it turned out to be a dance tune."
 This is what Väinö Seppä, a teacher from Säkkijärvi, said.